Fatal Attraction: Plot

-At one point, when the Gallaghers are away, Alex kills Ellen's pet rabbit and puts it on their stove to boil.
-Beth discovers the pot and screams in terror.
-Following this, Dan confesses the affair and Alex's alleged pregnancy to Beth.
-Enraged, she orders Dan to leave.
-Before he departs, Dan calls Alex to inform her that Beth knows about the affair.
-Beth takes the phone and threatens Alex, saying she will kill her if she persists.
-Without Dan and Beth's knowledge, Alex picks up Ellen from school and takes her to an amusement park.
-Beth becomes terrified when she cannot locate Ellen and drives around frantically looking for her.
-In the process, she rear-ends a car stopped at an intersection, injuring herself and requiring hospitalization.
-Alex returns Ellen home unharmed, asking for a kiss on the cheek.
+When the Gallaghers return home, they discover Alex has boiled Ellen's pet rabbit on their stove.
+Dan confesses the affair and Alex's pregnancy to Beth.
+Enraged, Beth orders him to leave.
+Dan calls Alex to say Beth knows about the affair.
+Beth takes the phone and tells Alex that she will kill her if Alex comes near their family again.
+Alex picks Ellen up from her school and kidnaps her, taking her to an amusement park.
+Beth drives around frantically looking for her and gets into an accident, requiring hospitalization.
+Alex returns Ellen home unharmed.

-Dan forcibly enters Alex's apartment and attempts to strangle her, but stops short of killing her.
-As he releases her, she grabs a kitchen knife and lunges at him, but he disarms her and departs as she watches with a smile.
+After visiting Beth in the hospital, Dan forcibly enters Alex's apartment and attempts to strangle her, but stops short of killing her.
+She grabs a kitchen knife and lunges at him, but he disarms her and leaves.
 The police search for Alex after Dan reports the kidnapping.
-Beth forgives Dan after her release from the hospital, and they return home.

-One day, while Beth is taking a bath, Alex suddenly appears with the knife and explains her belief that Beth is obstructing her from having Dan.
-She attacks Beth, and Dan rushes in to wrestle her into the bathtub, where he appears to drown her.
-But Alex suddenly emerges from the water, brandishing the knife.
-Beth then shoots and kills Alex with Dan's revolver.
-The final scene depicts police cars outside the Gallaghers' house.
-Dan completes his statement to the police and joins Beth in the living room, with a picture of their family in the foreground.
+Beth forgives Dan, and they return home after Beth is discharged from the hospital.
+While Beth prepares to take a bath, Alex emerges and attacks her with a knife.
+Dan rushes upstairs, subdues Alex and appears to drown her in the bathtub, but she emerges swinging the knife.
+Beth shoots her dead.
+Dan completes his statement to the police and joins Beth in the living room.